 One of the most common questions we receive from new patients is “What is a Pedorthist?”
 This question is usually followed by another – “Would that not be the same thing as a Podiatrist or a Chiropodist?”

-When it comes to choosing which foot care professional will be providing you with custom foot orthotics or any device to alleviate, treat or heal discomforts, ailments or injuries, a Pedorthist is the leading health care professional.
+If you’re looking for a professional foot care specialist who can provide you with custom foot orthotics or any device to alleviate, treat or heal discomforts, ailments or injuries, a Pedorthist is your best bet.

-With the specific training and knowledge of applying the biomechanical findings to the design, manufacture and fit of custom foot orthotic therapy; Pedorthic treatment is a highly valued non-invasive approach to health, wellness and comfort.
+With specific training and knowledge of applying biomechanical findings to the design, manufacture, and fit of custom foot orthotic therapy, Pedorthic treatment is a highly valued, non-invasive approach to health, wellness, and comfort.